ryancahildebrandt/ryancahildebrandt/README.md

 ## *Projects*

-Some coding/stats work I've done, from the most recent:
+Some stats/NLP/dataviz work I've done, from the most recent:

 - [particles](https://github.com/ryancahildebrandt/particles) Contextual particle frequency in written Japanese, taking a swing at the age old question of は vs が
 - [movies](https://github.com/ryancahildebrandt/movies), a dataviz/exploration dashboard for the 10,000 movies dataset
 - [michelin](https://github.com/ryancahildebrandt/michelin), exploration of Michelin star restaurants
 - [tea_temps](https://github.com/ryancahildebrandt/tea_temps), a quick dataviz and reference for getting a good cup of tea
 - [thesis](https://github.com/ryancahildebrandt/thesis), the scripts and analyses from my graduate thesis work, ["Investigating Emotion-label and Emotion-laden Words in a Semantic Satiation Paradigm"](https://scholarworks.rit.edu/theses/10346/)
+- *Application to translate Japanese text to a modern implementation of manyogana, in progress*
+- *NLP project using classical Japanese texts, on deck*
+- *Orthographic analysis of kanji and their radicals, on deck*
-- *Japanese whiskey review dataset sentiment analysis,in progress*
+- *Japanese whiskey review dataset sentiment analysis, on deck*
+- *Kyoto restaurants & hotels dataset exploration, on deck*
+- *tea temps v2, incorporating time and other variables into the tea temps dataviz above, on deck*
-- *NLP project using bilingual corpora, on deck*
+- *pokemon, because why not? on deck*

 ---